stockmind/gpd-pocket-ubuntu-respin/README.md

 Press the power button to let the desktop load and look at issues below.

+## Brightness management doesn't work

+Brightness management is currently broken on a Live environment.
+You must install system on your drive to get it working.

 ## Sleep when plugging in charger

 Some sort of Unity daemon or watcher seems to read bad values from battery or charge and put system on sleep when charger is plugged in.
 This seems to happen also on boot of Live USB.